Andy Cato

-Andrew Derek Cocup Sr. (born 7 June 1973), known professionally as Andy Cato, is an English musician, record producer and DJ who is currently one half of the electronic music band Groove Armada, the other half being Tom Findlay.
+Andrew Derek Cocup (born 11 December 1972), known professionally as Andy Cato, is an English musician, record producer, DJ, and farmer who is currently one half of the electronic music band Groove Armada, the other half being Tom Findlay.
 He was also involved with Rachel Foster in Weekend Players, another electronic dance group, between 2001 and 2004.
 His stage name of Cato derives from Cato Road in Clapham, South London, where he lived.

 Early life

 Cato grew up in Badsworth, near Pontefract, and played the trombone in the Grimethorpe Colliery Band, as well as the Doncaster Youth Jazz Orchestra and won the Young Jazz Musician of the Year Award in 1996.
 He was educated at Queen Elizabeth Grammar School, a private school for boys in Wakefield, followed by Merton College, Oxford, where he read Modern History.
 At school, he was a prolific musician, frequently performing and leading school shows such as the Carol concert or as a pianist at school assembly.
 He often wrote his own songs e.g. "Christmas means to me - presents round the tree", from an early age.